 Receivership and the Court-Appointed Receiver

-Lawfully referred to as “receivership”, it is a situation whereby a court will appoint a receiver who will carry out the sale of the property.
+Lawfully referred to as “receivership”, it is a situation whereby a court will appoint a receiver who will sell the property.

-According to the Texas Family Law Code Chapter 6, Section 6.502, the receiver is appointed in order to protect and preserve the property of the parties, and even administer the partition of the marital property in accordance to a degree.
+According to the Texas Family Law Code Chapter 6, Section 6.502, the receiver is appointed to protect and preserve the property of the parties and even administer the partition of the marital property in accordance to a degree.

-While a receiver is an indifferent person to both the parties, they cannot be just anyone.
-Under no circumstances that they will not be a Texas resident who is not qualified to vote.
+While a receiver is an indifferent person to both parties, they cannot be just anyone.
+Under no circumstances will they not be a Texas resident who is not qualified to vote.

-Once the property gets into receivership, the receiver is expected by the court to proactively put the house on the market and push for the house’s best appraisal as possible
+Once the property gets into receivership, the court expects the receiver to proactively put the house on the market and push for the house’s best appraisal.

 What is important to note is that, as the previous owners, you will not have any control regarding the sale.
-You will not have control on the sell date, price, and to whom this gets sold.
-The couple is also to pay for the necessary fees of the receiver.
+You will not have control over the sale date, price, and to whom this gets sold.
+The couple is also to pay the receiver’s necessary fees.

 Can’t Reach an Agreement?
 Call a Divorce Attorney in Fort Worth, Texas